Husseinjd/EyeTrackingMetrics/README.md

 The project contains methods to calculate some of the known metrics used in eye tracking research
 including:

-1) Spatial Spatial (Goldberg, H. J., & Kotval, X. P. (1999))
+1) Spatial Density (Goldberg, H. J., & Kotval, X. P. (1999))
 2) ConvexHull
 3) Nearest Neighbor Index (Di Nocera et al., 2006)

-A Juypter notebook to illustrate the usage with a dummy example.
+A Juypter notebook is included to illustrate the usage with a dummy example.

 #Testing